 Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation expense of \$70,278 exceeded capital outlays of \$52,985.
+However, in the statement of activities, their costs are allocated over their estimated useful lives as depreciation expense.
+This is the amount by which capital outlays net of retirements of (\$225,010) exceeded depreciation expense net of retirements of (\$200,458)

-Increase in long term deposits is an expenditure in the governmental funds, but a decrease or collections of such deposits reduces long-term assets in the statement of net position.
-This is the amount by which collections of long term deposits \$170,375 exceeded issuances of \$-0- in the current period.
+Increase in long term receivables is an expenditure in the governmental funds, but a decrease or collections of such receivables reduces long-term assets in the statement of net position.
+This is the amount by which advances of long term receivables of \$0 exceeded collections of \$50,000 in the current period.